sgothel/pacman/README.md

 ## Git Repository
 This project's canonical repositories is hosted on [Gothel Software](https://jausoft.com/cgit/cs_class/pacman.git/).

-## Goals
+## Overview
-This project likes to demonstrate a complex system written in modern C++ for our [computer science class](https://jausoft.com/cgit/cs_class/).
+This project demonstrates a complex system written in modern C++ for our [computer science class](https://jausoft.com/cgit/cs_class/).

 We have chosen the classic game for our project